Henderson-da-rocha-porfirio/MICROSERVICE-ContasService-Dockerizada/README.md

 FROM registry.access.redhat.com/ubi8/ubi-minimal:8.1 as build COPY build/lib/hello-world.txt /deployments/lib/
 ````
-#### c.
-COPY failed: no source files were specified is .dockerignore file present in your workspace([Copy](https://jhooq.com/docker-copy-failed-no-source-files-were-specified/))
+#### C. COPY failed: no source files were specified is .dockerignore file present in your workspace([Copy](https://jhooq.com/docker-copy-failed-no-source-files-were-specified/))
 > 1. Procure o arquivo .dockerignore porque a CLI do docker:
 ````
 # ignore or exclude build directory